Population

 ** Selected counties only

-Census 2000: A special area to accommodate the most requested population and housing characteristics for counties, cities, townships and census tracts.
-Detailed profiles are available for each Indiana county, and comparison tables provide 1990 comparisons with ranks and percentages.
+Census Topic Page: A special area to accommodate the most requested population and housing characteristics for counties, cities, townships and census tracts.

 Intercensal Estimates

-After each census, the Census Bureau revisits the estimates to take into account differences between the postcensal estimates produced during the 1990s and Census 2000 results (Released April 17, 2002).
+After each census, the Census Bureau revisits the annual estimates to take into account differences between those estimates produced during the decade and the decennial census results.
+View more intercensal estimate data.

 - Indiana counties